AstroCodeLabs/astrocodelabs.github.io/caldwell-journal/privacypolicy.md

 ---

 ## Overview
-Messier Journal helps you catalog and track Messier objects and optionally store photos and notes.
+Caldwell Journal helps you catalog and track Messier objects and optionally store photos and notes.
 We designed the app to collect **as little personal data as possible**.
 Most data stays **on your device** and under your control.

 ## What We Collect
 - **Account data:** None.
 The app does not create or require an account.